bloxberg-org/peer-review-app/README.md

 npx oz create
 ```

 Then the new contract must be funded in order to use meta-transactions.
 This is done by calling depositFor() on the RelayHub contract located [here](https://blockexplorer.bloxberg.org/address/0xd216153c06e857cd7f72665e0af1d7d82172f494/contracts).
 You can use [this](https://gsn.openzeppelin.com/recipients) tool to send the transaction.
-Enter the address of your deployed contract and send the amount you want.
+Enter the address of your deployed contract and send the amount you want via Metamask.

 More info about GSNs [EIP-1613](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1613.md) and [OpenZeppelin docs](https://docs.openzeppelin.com/learn/sending-gasless-transactions).